deepmistry96/knowlege-repository/gpu-enhanced-hpc/NVIDIA/Tensor Cores.md

    - **Eigenvalue Decompositions and Singular Value Decompositions (SVDs)**: Common in various scientific computations.

 6. **High-Performance Computing (HPC) Applications**:
-   - Simulations and computational tasks that involve large tensor operations, such as physics simulations and computational fluid dynamics.
+   - [[simulation]]s and computational tasks that involve large tensor operations, such as physics [[simulation]]s and computational fluid dynamics.

 ### **Specific Use Cases and Benefits**: